How to Create a Social Media Calendar in 5 steps

 This option helps you speed things up as you can create individual posts and batch them by theme and then schedule them all in one place.

-Step 5: Plan the social media content calendar
+Step 5: Plan the social media calendar

 Once you know what method you will use to organise your content calendar, it is time to fill it in with your notes and dates.